Flo-lab/pdsnd_github/README.md

 - washington.csv

 ##### Credits
-This analysis is part of the Programming for Data Science with Python Nanodegree Programm by Udacity.
+This analysis is part of the "Programming for Data Science with Python" Nanodegree Programm by Udacity.
 Files and tasks are provided by Udacity.